Dr Benjamin Chen

 DEPARTMENT OF LAW

-Benjamin Chen is an interdisciplinary legal researcher interested in regulatory and judicial institutions.
-His current research examines the scope for consequentialist reasoning in law, the diffusion of policy through the courts, and the impact of artificial intelligence on justice and its administration.
+Benjamin Chen is an interdisciplinary legal researcher interested in administrative and judicial processes and institutions.
+He studies consequentialist reasoning in law and policy, governance by and through courts, and the impact of artificial intelligence on justice and its administration.
+Research questions include:

+Benjamin is currently also a research affiliate of the ETH Zürich Center for Law and Economics.
 Before joining the University of Hong Kong, Benjamin was assistant professor in public policy at the National University of Singapore.
-He was previously a postdoctoral research scholar and lecturer-in-law at Columbia University in the City of New York and served as a judicial law clerk on the United States Court of Appeals for the Ninth Circuit.
+He was previously an academic fellow and lecturer-in-law at Columbia University in the City of New York and served as a judicial law clerk on the United States Court of Appeals for the Ninth Circuit.